Fiber Resources

 High-Performance Fiber Properties Table

-Compare Kevlar®, Technora®, Vectran™, Spectra®, UHMWPE and carbon fiber properties.
+Compare Kevlar®, Technora®, Vectran™, Spectra®, UHMWPE fiber and carbon fiber properties.
 Strength, modulus, elongation and creep in one high-performance fiber table.

 Tenacity and break strength are both measures used to evaluate the strength and performance of materials, particularly fibers.
 However, they represent slightly different aspects of a fiber's strength.